kaishx/wfa/README.md

 | **Sum of Individual Sharpe Ratios ($\sum S_i$)** | 7.375 |
 | **Portfolio Sharpe (Upper Bound, $S_p$)** | **1.475** |

-*Note: The 25 pairs are definitely correlated, and hence the realistic portfolio sharpe is lower.*
+*Note: The 25 pairs are definitely correlated, and hence the realistic portfolio Sharpe is lower.*

+### Final Thoughts

+I found 0.8 / 0.1 to be the most suitable Hurst and ADF thresholds for my WFA, which actually matches up with my observations of pairs on my paper trader.
+It provides a good balance between stability, performance and robustness in the 15m timeframe.

 ---